ncsu-landscape-dynamics/popsborder/docs/inspections.md

 ```

 Inspection results are tracked for consignments grouped based on tracked
-consignment properties specified as a list with `track`.
+consignment one or more properties specified as a list with `track`.

 ```yaml
 track: